ykuw2/Frontend-Practice/README.md

 This is a small project that I have completed by going over a JavaScript tutorial online.
 (Link: https://www.youtube.com/watch?v=lfmg-EJ8gm4)

 The app is built using HTML, CSS, and JavaScript, while utilizing openweathermap.org's API.
-By entering a city name, it can give the user the temperature (in F), humidity, weather, and the corresponding emoji.
+By entering a city name, it can give the user the temperature (in °F), humidity, weather, and the corresponding emoji.
 An example of the usage is shown below.

 <img width="300" alt="image" src="https://github.com/ykuw2/weather-app/assets/67178278/fc82772a-c75b-4cf8-bf88-50e932c06f66">